sarmishra/Python-RAG-Chatbot/README.md

 ### Option 1: Command Line Interface

-Ask questions from terminal using:
+Ask questions from the terminal using:

 ```bash
 python query_data.py "How does Alice meet the Mad Hatter?"